Sam Smith, Bella Thorne React To Lil Peep’s Death As Tributes Pour In

 — juicy j (@therealjuicyj) November 16, 2017

 The young rapper’s death has shocked the music world as more musicians are speaking out against drug use amid increasing deaths from drug overdoses.
-Wiz Khalifa spoke about against lean – a drug that contains codeine and promethazine.
+Wiz Khalifa spoke about lean – a drug that contains codeine and promethazine.

 — adam22 (@adam22) November 16, 2017